ton-blockchain/mytonctrl/templates/readme.md

 # Manual config of myTonCtrl super rapid guide

+## Prerequesites not covered by this mini guide
+* Compiled and installed binaries
+* Sources (for fift scripts)
+* Access to operational full node

 ## Create a wallet on masterchain
 Manual way described in chapter 2 of https://test.ton.org/Validator-HOWTO.txt